pieroproietti/penguins-eggs-ppa/README.md

 Now you can install and upgrade eggs from standard apt commands, remember ```sudo apt update```

 # More informations
+There is a [Penguins' eggs official book](https://penguins-eggs.net/book/) and same other documentation - mostly for developers - on [penguins-eggs repo](https://github.com/pieroproietti/penguins-eggs) under **documents**.

 You can contact me by [mail](mailto://pieroproietti@gmail.com) or follow me on [blog](https://penguins-eggs.net), [facebook](https://www.facebook.com/groups/128861437762355/),